Table of Contents:

-The Red Points guide to brand protection, including intellectual property definitions, forms of brand abuse facing brands, actionable tips for brands looking to stay protected, and more.
+Ever wondered what you need to do to guard your brand against scammers, counterfeiters, cybercrime and security breaches?
+Here’s our ultimate guide to brand protection, including intellectual property definitions, forms of brand abuse facing brands, actionable tips for protecting your brand, and more.

 This is done not only to protect the loss of revenue from a company but also to protect a company’s image, reputation and overall value.
 Fundamentally, brand protection prevents brand abuse.